snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

    - Configure properties from the data source, such as making them searchable, queryable, or refinable.
    - Assign semantic labels and aliases to enhance search relevance.

-   For more information on Manage Properties see [below](#guidelines-for-manage-properties).
+   For more information on Manage Properties, see [below](#guidelines-for-manage-properties).
 ---

 ### Sync